 After reaching the dam on the other side of the canyon we return.

 In Chiapa de Corzo not much else to see or to do than the canyon.
 Maybe with exception of the Lenin Hotel.
 Where else in the world can you find 1.

 And of course, their ultimate evening program: today a doggie contest.
 Who has the nicest, best, most stupid mascotte.

 An important advice to all US citizens who think they need to save all Mexican dogs and later run into trouble to find space in their bags to take them back home: visit Chiapa de Corzo.
 The place where you can experience real dog love – the Mexican way.
 Surely you wouldn’t have converted your all beloved doggie into Rudolph the Reindeer just because it’s X-Mas time.
 But visibly real dog lovers do that.

 After this doggie experience we’re back on our way.
 Towards Palenque.
 Again, the road climbs to nearly 2000m.
 A long journey on a narrow and winding road.

 Passing thru 1 of these miserable villages with a few lost souls living there we still find the proof who’s the real hero in this country.

 Later afternoon we descend to the plains of the Yucatan Peninsula.
 Cross into the State of Tabasco.

-Finally we stay a night near the small town of Teapa to continue to Palenque next day.
+Finally, we stay a night near the small town of Teapa to continue tomorrow to Palenque.

-Next day: on the way a side trip to the village of Tapijulapa, a magic village.
+Next day: on the way a side trip to the village of Tapijulapa, another Magic Village.
 A village looking pretty different to all others in Mexico.
 The houses rather remind us to an Andaluz settlement.